 OPEN-AIR FILM SCREENING

-Throughout the 3-day Symposium, three selected film productions will be screened in order to trigger a discourse over the past and future of Thera and Therasia.
+Throughout the 3-day Symposium, selected film productions are going to be screened in order to trigger a discourse over the past and future of Thera and Therasia.

 As a whole, the proposed cultural activities explore the landscape transformations in the passage of time, the endorsement of participatory work within communities and the potent dialogue between cultural heritage and contemporary art creation.